rnazmolab/golang-basic/README.md

 # golang-basic-project

-A tiny live demo of Golang project.
+A tiny live demo of basic Golang project.

 ## Badges